openjournals/joss-infra-docs/github-actions.md

 # GitHub Actions

-There is a collection of small GitHub actions available to be used as steps in the different workflows run by JOSS at GitHub.
+This is a collection of small GitHub actions available to be combined and used as steps in the different workflows run by JOSS at GitHub.

-The actions are:

 * **[Publishing artifacts](https://github.com/xuanxu/publishing-artifacts-action)**